Zyd8/terrADBsync/README.md

       - Enter `python terradbysync.py` or alternatively `./terradbsync.py`
       - If the above command doesn't work, try `python3 terradbsync.py`
 ### For macOS

+> **ATTENTION: Do NOT Remove the Backups Folder!**
+>
+> The macOS version of Terraria was reported corrupting the mobile saves, meaning everything is working fine up until trying to save the world on Android that was modified by your Mac.
+It will just hung up on 100% and do nothing.
+>
+> That being said, I kindly ask you to keep track of all the changes you make to your files so you'll be able to revert everything.
+Hopefully, we'll find the reason and fix it.

  1. Ensure you have Python and Platform Tools installed via [Brew](https://brew.sh):
 ```bash
 brew install python